akimwong/akimwong/analytics/Methods/Readme.md

 ## Type of methods:
 ### 1. Qualitative data analysis (aims to understand the problems being investigated in greater detail, and is often quite subjective).
+Is often referred to as "storytelling" because it includes èxtensive aditional information` beyond a simple response to the hypothesis question. <br/>
+Collecting Qualitative data can help you understand more facts and circunstances and `how they impact` the problem you are trying to solve.
 ### 2. Quantitative data analysis (focuses on numerical, objective and repeatable data, and avoids subjectivity) <br/>

 Process model that serves as the base for a data science process.
 Shouldn't be considered  BETTER or WORSE than QUALITATIVE data. <br/>